-specious 1.superficially plausible but actually wrong, 2. misleadingly attractive in appearance. f.
-Latin specere look. [appearance, kind, beauty].
-As in: specimen, species, special, specific, spectacle, speculation, etc.
+Specious ~ 1.superficially plausible but actually wrong, 2. misleadingly attractive in appearance. f.
+Latin - specere: look. [appearance, kind, beauty].
+As in: specimen, species, specific, spectacle, speculation, etc.

 Some notes from the Specious Voyages –

-Sometime in the late 20th century I embarked on this voyage, departing the home shores for new territories, ever hopeful of encountering the strange, the extra-ordinary.
+Sometime in the late 20th century I embarked upon this voyage, departing the home shores for new territories, ever hopeful of encountering the strange, the extra-ordinary.